 - Inform the public and colleagues of services by use of factual information.

-- Ensure that advertising or marketing services are not conducted in a misleading manner.
+- Refrain from advertising or marketing services in a misleading manner.

-- Ensure that he/she/it does not engage in uninvited solicitation of potential clients, who are vulnerable to undue influence, manipulation, or coercion.
+- Refrain from engaging in uninvited solicitation of potential clients, who are vulnerable to undue influence, manipulation, or coercion.

 - Make reasonable efforts to avoid bias in any kind of professional evaluation.

 - Refrain from providing gifts to: state employees; special state appointees; the spouse or un-emancipated child of a state employee; the spouse or un-emancipated child of a special state appointee; a potential client; and, any guardian or family member of a potential client.

 - Refrain from providing any monetary gift and any other type of gift that has greater than a de minimus value to a client or any guardian or family member of a client.

 - Avoid any situation in which a conflict of interest or potential conflict of interest may arise and disclose any that are not capable of being avoided.